 Place the oranges on a baking sheet with parchment paper.
 If you have a cooling rack use that on top of the baking sheet so the heat can get under the orange slices.
 The parchment paper will do the trick if you don’t have the rack.

-Dried Orange Holiday Ornaments Cooking Info
+Dried Orange Holiday Garland Cooking Info

-Set your oven to about 180 degrees Fahrenheit or as low as your oven will go.
-Around 180 to 200 will work.
+Set your oven to about 180 degrees Fahrenheit or as low as your oven will go—around 180 to 200 will work.
 Put your orange slices into the oven and rotate them every hour.

 This dehydrating process can take 3 to 4 hours depending on your oven and the moisture level of your oranges.